-Add a video showing your product in action whenever possible.
+Another search engine optimization technique for your online store is to Add a video showing your product in action whenever possible.
 Once again, a decent video camera is your best tool.
 Couple it with a tripod, a simple editing software, some light setup, and a quality audio recorder.

 Don’t worry if you’re not good at video editing—that’s something you can outsource.

 Your customers are basically in shopping mode when they’re on your product page, so asking them to share a product on Facebook, Instagram, and YouTube will just distract them from buying.